Are Plastic Toys Safe?

 The combination of a few chemicals, mostly found in PVC plastics, is what makes plastic toys dangerous for kids and babies.
 And some of the danger comes from the way the toys are used – and whether it ends up in a child’s mouth.

-The chemicals added to PVC make it the most toxic plastic.
-Just about every soft plastic toy is made with PVC.
-Even worse, you’ll find it in infant items like teething rings, bath toys, and squeeze toys.
 One of the most harmful effects of plastic toys and the biggest safety risk with these toxins is that they can leach out – especially when babies or children put the toys in their mouths.

-Harmful additives to PVC:
+Harmful Additives to PVC

 • Cadmium is a plastic stabilizer.
 A known carcinogen, cadmium also affects normal brain growth and can cause kidney damage.